qurator-spk/neat/README.md

 ```

 #### 2.4 Data preparation
 The source data that is used for annotation are OCR results in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
-We provide a [Python tool](https://github.com/qurator-spk/page2tsv) that supports the transformation of [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) OCR files into the [TSV format](https://github.com/qurator-spk/neat/blob/master/README.md#23-data-format) required for use with [neat](https://github.com/qurator-spk/neat).
+We provide a [Python tool](https://github.com/qurator-spk/page2tsv) for the transformation of [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) OCR files into the [TSV format](https://github.com/qurator-spk/neat/blob/master/README.md#23-data-format) used by [neat](https://github.com/qurator-spk/neat).

-#### 2.5 Provenance
-The processing pipeline applied at the Berlin State Library comprises the follows steps:

-1. Layout Analysis & Textline Extraction
-Layout Analysis & Textline Extraction @[sbb_textline_detector](https://github.com/qurator-spk/sbb_textline_detector)
-2. OCR & Word Segmentation
-OCR is based on [OCR-D](https://github.com/OCR-D)'s [ocrd_tesserocr](https://github.com/OCR-D/ocrd_tesserocr) which requires [Tesseract](https://github.com/tesseract-ocr/tesseract) **>= 4.1.0**.
-The [GT4HistOCR_2000000](https://ub-backup.bib.uni-mannheim.de/~stweil/ocrd-train/data/GT4HistOCR_2000000.traineddata) model, which is [trained](https://github.com/tesseract-ocr/tesstrain/wiki/GT4HistOCR) on the [GT4HistOCR](https://zenodo.org/record/1344132) corpus, is used.
-Further details are available in the [paper](https://arxiv.org/abs/1809.05501).
-3. TSV Transformation
-A simple [Python tool](https://github.com/qurator-spk/page2tsv) is used for the transformation of the OCR results in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) to [TSV](https://github.com/qurator-spk/neat/blob/master/docs/README.md#23-data-format).
-4. Tokenization
-For tokenization, [SoMaJo](https://github.com/tsproisl/SoMaJo) is used.
-5. Named Entity Recognition
-For Named Entity Recognition, a [BERT-Base](https://github.com/google-research/bert) model was trained for noisy OCR texts with historical spelling variation. [sbb_ner](https://github.com/qurator-spk/sbb_ner) is using a combination of unsupervised training on a large (~2.3m pages) [corpus of German OCR](https://zenodo.org/record/3257041) in combination with supervised training on a small (47k tokens) [annotated corpus](https://github.com/EuropeanaNewspapers/ner-corpora/tree/master/enp_DE.sbb.bio).
-Further details are available in the [paper](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_4.pdf).

-#### 2.6 Keyboard-Navigation
+#### 2.5 Keyboard-Navigation
 | Key Combination|      Action      |
 |:---------|:-------------------------------------------|
 | Left     |  Move one cell left                        |